-Major activities would include coordination and development of scientific observing methods with the menhaden fishery, including proof-of-concept testing and implementation of a pilot observer program.
-An initial outreach phase involving fishery representatives would be used to inform potential methodologies and protocols with both human observers and video cameras, and/or other technology.
-The proposed measures would then undergo testing during regular fishing operations to determine feasibility in real-time operations.
-If the frequency of actual interactions with protected species is insufficient to allow proof-of-concept testing to be completed in a timely manner, testing could be augmented with species replicas incorporated in various locations/times during the fishing operations.
+The second activity would be the implementation of the proof-of-concept phase, based on the prior phase.
+The methods would then undergo testing during regular fishing operations to determine feasibility in real-time operations.
+If the frequency of interactions with protected species at the time of this testing is insufficient to allow proof-of-concept testing to be completed in a timely manner, testing could be augmented with species replicas incorporated in various locations/times during the fishing operations.
 The replicas would be deployed without informing the participants to avoid biasing their success in detecting the replicas.
-The results of the proof-of-concept testing would then be reviewed to determine viable methods for observing the fishery and to design a pilot observer program.
+The results of the proof-of-concept testing would be reviewed by the project steering committee and used to design the pilot data collection effort.